 Lodge at The Hills

 This architect-designed property is for the exclusive use of you and your closest friends.
 Bed down in six spacious suites that ooze sophistication.
 There’s a large, open-plan kitchen and dining area where you can pick up cooking tips from your private chef.
-As well as a wine cellar stocked with top drops, art studio, music and media room and living area with floor-to-ceiling windows and an open fireplace.
+This luxury accommodation in Queenstown also has a wine cellar stocked with top drops, art studio, music and media room and living area with floor-to-ceiling windows and an open fireplace.

 3 best things to do at the Lodge at The Hills